Patients often struggle with online research when hoping to CHOOSE the right Plastic Surgeon for their procedure(s).

 - Anyone with an MBBS qualification (Bachelor of Medicine or Surgery) can call themselves a ‘cosmetic surgeon’.

-- However, they may not have the minimum 12 years experience and rigorous training a plastic surgeon requires.
+- However, they may not have the minimum of 12 years experience and rigorous training a plastic surgeon requires.

 Review the Qualifications and Experience of your Surgeon